 Campus Climate Survey.
-CSUN administers a student climate survey biennially during the spring semester to better assess the campus climate surrounding issues of sexual violence, including information on our efforts to prevent sexual violence and ensure support for survivors.
-This voluntary and anonymous survey is sent to all students in hopes that the responses will better inform our policies, practices, and programming around issues of sexual misconduct for a safer campus community.
+In Spring 2015, our campus took the lead in conducting a student climate survey to better assess the campus climate surrounding issues of sexual violence, including information on our efforts to prevent sexual violence and ensure support for victims/survivors.

 Matadors Step-Up.
 Is a bystander intervention education program that teaches members of the CSUN community how to intervene effectively in situations that could endanger the health or safety of others.
 Learn how to step up from our CSUN student athletes.

 Greek-Life Pre-Recruitment Education Program (PREP).
 Any student interested in attending any fraternity or sorority recruitment or informational event must complete in its entirety, PREP, an online program which includes topics on the University’s policy against sexual violence, identifying various forms of sexual violence, consent, the effects of alcohol and drug use, and how to seek help.
 Students will not be permitted to attend any Greek event without showing proof of having completed PREP.